gitlabhq/gitlab-runner/docs/fleet_scaling/index.md

 - The runner manager provisions pods on the target Kubernetes cluster.
 - The CI/CD jobs are executed on each pod, which is comprised of multiple containers.
 - The pods used for job execution typically require more compute and memory resources than the pod that hosts the runner manager.

+### Reusing runners across multiple runner managers

+Runner managers with the same authentication token and different `system_id` values become grouped under a single runner.
+Grouped runners can be reused to run different jobs by multiple runner managers.

+The `system_id` is generated each time the GitLab Runner application starts and when the configuration is saved, and identifies the machine where the runner is being used.
+The `system_id` is saved to the `.runner_system_id` file, in the same folder as the `config.toml`.

 ## Configure instance-level shared runners